GeeTyler/2023_S1_02_Money_Minder/README.md

 ### Credits:

 We used the blazor framework for this project.
+Blazor is a free and open-source web framework that enables developers to create web apps using
+C# and HTML.
+It is being developed by Microsoft.

 <hr>